hakimjonas/rumil/README.md

 # Rumil

-A pure functional parser combinator library for Scala 3.
+A functional parser combinator library for Scala 3.

 ## Overview